georgezzeng/Articles/README.md

 ##### Reserved Characters

-Some characters mean something in `yaml` which is the format of the frontmatter at the top of the article.
+Some characters mean something special in `yaml` which is the format of the frontmatter at the top of the article.
 One such is the colon (`:`) which denotes a key-value pair.
-Since it has a reserved use you must put any values in quotations to prevent it from being misinterpretted.
+Since it has a reserved use you must put any values that include it in quotations to prevent it from being misinterpretted.

 For example: